Skip to content

 Trollabhal (Trollaval] [Trallval) — common questions

-Trollabhal (Trollaval] [Trallval) is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 576m of ascent and takes most walkers 4-6 hours.
-Terrain: Rough bog and bracken on the walk-in, then gabbro and peridotite slabs above 500m that grip superbly when dry.
+On the OutdoorSCOT scale, Trollabhal (Trollaval] [Trallval) comes in at 4/5 — challenging.
+Expect roughly 13km and 576m of ascent on the usual route — 4-6 hours for most parties.
+Underfoot: Rough bog and bracken on the walk-in, then gabbro and peridotite slabs above 500m that grip superbly when dry.

 Where do I park for Trollabhal (Trollaval] [Trallval)?

-Standard parking is at NM378948 near Fort William.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Most walkers start from NM378948 near Fort William.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 When is the best time to climb Trollabhal (Trollaval] [Trallval)?

-The standard good-weather months for Trollabhal (Trollaval] [Trallval) are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+May, June, July, August, September give the most reliable conditions on Trollabhal (Trollaval] [Trallval).
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.